wellmaintained/decision-copilot/docs/domain/organisation.md

 ## Business Rules

-1. Organizations are the top-level security boundary
+1. Organisations are the top-level security boundary
 2. Teams can only belong to one organization
-3. Stakeholders access organizations through team membership
+3. Stakeholders access organisations through team membership
 4. Organization names must be unique (enforced at repository level)
-5. Organizations can have multiple teams
+5. Organisations can have multiple teams
-6. Organizations can be deleted only if they have no teams
+6. Organisations can be deleted only if they have no teams

 ## Error Handling